Brigid Pasulka

-Brigid Pasulka is an American author and winner of the 2010 Hemingway Foundation/PEN Award for her novel A Long, Long Time Ago and Essentially True, which she wrote after spending a year in Krakow, Poland.
+Brigid Pasulka is an American author and winner of the 2010 Hemingway Foundation/PEN Award for her novel A Long, Long Time Ago and Essentially True, which she wrote after spending a year in Kraków, Poland.
 Her second novel, The Sun and Other Stars, was published in 2014.

 Pasulka, a descendant of Ukrainian and Polish immigrants, grew up in a farming township in Northern Illinois, and now lives in Chicago, where she currently teaches at Whitney Young Magnet High School.
-She is a graduate of Dartmouth College and the Program for Writers at the University of Illinois at Chicago (M.A.).
+She is a graduate of Dartmouth College and the Program for Writers at the University of Illinois Chicago (M.A.).